RhysMurage/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: Writes into the file ls_cwd_content the result of ls -la
 9-duplicate_last_line: Duplicates last line of iacta
 10-no_more_js: Deletes all regular files and not directories with a .js
+11-directories: Counts the number of directories and sub-directories in the current directory